 Holdings and Portfolio Composition

-The fund’s portfolio allocation reflects a conservative approach optimized for safety and accumulation.
+The fund’s portfolio allocation as of December 2025 is extremely conservative and optimized for safety and accumulation.

 | Asset Class | Allocation |